-Vespers is a series of works on paper, principally paintings in watercolour on Velin Arches, the 559 works also employ homemade cochineal dye, acrylic, cyanotype ink, and mixed media collage of surgical facemasks, newsprint, and painted cut-outs.
-Ranging in size from a set of twenty-five miniatures to three monumental triptychs, they were created between May 2019 and the end of the first period of Covid-19 lockdown in London 2020, the works are experiments in the nature of paint and liquid colour: abstract works which encapsulate what art historian Martin Harrison has described as Clarke's "devotion to flowers as events – literally and metaphorically".
-Gathered together, art critic Robert Storr writes in the introduction to the catalogue, Vespers, they make “an explosive bouquet of natural beauty at its most ephemeral, given that all truly natural things are inherently ephemeral and that beauty assumes its greatest pitch and poignancy when [...] it has been wounded” – the series’ almost-daily investigation, continued through work at home in the 2020–21 pandemic capturing an intimate portrait of the times.
+Vespers is a series of works on paper by Brian Clarke.
+Principally paintings in watercolour on Velin Arches, the 559 works also employ homemade cochineal dye, acrylic, cyanotype ink, and mixed media collage of surgical facemasks, newsprint, and painted cut-outs.
+Ranging in size from a set of twenty-five miniatures to three monumental triptychs, they were created between May 2019 in Seville and the end of the first period of Covid-19 lockdown in London in mid-2020.
+Vespers are a body of experiments in the nature of paint and liquid colour: abstract works which encapsulate what art historian Martin Harrison has described as Clarke's "devotion to flowers as events – literally and metaphorically".
+Gathered together, art critic Robert Storr writes in the introduction to the catalogue, Vespers, they make “an explosive bouquet of natural beauty at its most ephemeral, given that all truly natural things are inherently ephemeral and that beauty assumes its greatest pitch and poignancy when it has been wounded” – the series’ almost-daily investigation, continued through work at home in the 2020–21 pandemic capturing an intimate portrait of the times.
 Some of the series contain collaged elements taken from quick studies, others from resolved paintings which, worked over finely for days, were finally cut up to yield a single perfect form for reuse; other works return to the grid that has been a signature component of Clarke's work since the early 80s, with paper cut-outs collaged onto a rectilinear matrix of two layered, acrylic-painted sheets of Velin.
 Displayed in full at Phillips Berkeley Square in London in the exhibition 'Vespers', from 5 August to 10 September 2021.

 “On the surface of it, they’re paintings of poppies, but they’re a bit more urgent than poppies are generally — aggressive, some of them.
 I wouldn’t want to spend the night with some, but others I’ve fallen in love with.
-They are devotions, a repeated action of putting down the best of yourself to share – as near as a post-Darwinian realist can get to saying a prayer.” – Brian
+They are devotions, a repeated action of putting down the best of yourself to share – as near as a post-Darwinian realist can get to saying a prayer.” – Brian, 2020